UNION ARENA: Every Sword Art Online Vol. 2 Deck, Ranked

 Thanks to a strong, consistent strategy, removal, draw, and solid double attack, this deck remains one of the most well-rounded in the game after Vol. 2.

-The deck I’m personally looking forward to the most in Sword Art Online Vol. 2 is the upgrade to the formidable Yellow SAO Goddesses deck.
+One of the decks I’m looking forward to the most in Sword Art Online Vol. 2 is the upgrade to the formidable Yellow SAO Goddesses deck.
 While Goddesses has historically been very strong (I’ve piloted it to many wins and to a positive finish at the LA regional), it’s going to be like a whole new deck when Vol. 2 hits the shelves.

 The biggest strategic difference right out-of-the-box is the fact that you can heal yourself – the first deck to be able to do so.
 This means you can add life back into your life area.
 This is a huge deal for a deck like Goddesses that really needs to be taking its own life to gain resources and access to powerful effects.